ianabel/MCTrans/README.md

 #### Installing SUNDIALS

+If you are only building a version of SUNDIALS for use with MCTrans++ the included script `build_sundials` should provide the minimal needed installation of SUNDIALS.

-If this is your first use of SUNDIALS, a quick guide to installing the base libraries follows here.
+If this is your first use of SUNDIALS, and you want a custom install, a quick guide to installing the base libraries follows here.

 Pick where you want the sundials sources / build tree / compiled libraries to go.
 We will call these directories SUNDIALS_SOURCE, SUNDIALS_BUILD, and SUNDIALS_INSTALL in the following.
 One suggestion would be